mengiefen/go3/docs/Accounting/database_schema.md

 # Accounting settings
-It is a set of configs that should be set before using a the accounting system.
+It is a set of configs that should be set before using the accounting system.
 We need to add 2 fields in the organizations table:

 1- uses_accounting: a boolan field that can be accessed only by GO3_ADMINs.
 2- accounting_settings: is a jsonb field that contains all the configs needed for using the system. if it is null we should redirect users to the accounting settings page and ask them to fill the required values.